-What causes PSA levels to increase after prostate removal due to benign prostatic hyperplasia (BPH)?
+What causes PSA levels to increase after partial prostate removal due to prostate gland enlargement (benign prostatic hyperplasia)?

 Increased levels of prostate-specific antigen (PSA) in your blood can be a sign of prostate cancer.
 However, cancer is just one of several possible causes of increased PSA.

-It's normal for prostate tissue to release small amounts of PSA into your bloodstream.
+Prostate tissue normally releases small amounts of PSA into your blood.
 When the prostate grows, PSA levels increase.
-When the prostate is removed, PSA levels fall close to zero.
-Most procedures done for an enlarged prostate remove only part of the prostate, which partially decreases PSA levels.
-A small amount of prostate tissue may remain even after procedures that are considered a total removal of the gland.
-After any of these enlarged prostate procedures, a number of things can cause PSA levels to go up again.
-They include:
+When the entire prostate is removed, PSA levels fall close to zero.
+Most procedures used to treat an enlarged prostate remove only part of the prostate, which partially decreases PSA levels.
+After any enlarged prostate procedure, a number of factors can cause PSA levels to go up again.
+For example:

 - Recurrent benign prostate growth.
-Some prostate tissue remains even if your entire prostate is removed.
-This tissue may continue to grow, leading to increased PSA levels.
+Remaining prostate tissue might continue to grow, leading to increased PSA levels.

 - Inflammation of prostate tissue (prostatitis).
-Infection or inflammation of the prostate gland or tissue remaining after prostate surgery can cause your PSA levels to increase.
-Once prostatitis is treated with antibiotics, PSA levels generally return to normal.
+Infection or inflammation of the prostate gland or remaining prostate tissue can cause your PSA levels to increase.